seawolf42/django-lookup-tables/README.md

 <a name="contributing"></a>
 ## Contributing

 I am actively seeking contributions to this package.
-Things that need to be completed for it to be usable generally:

-* Simple way to reference lookup values
-* Simple way to reference lookup tables
-* REST API (using Django Rest Framework) for looking up all the value options for a foreign key
+Check the "Issues" section of the repository for my current hit list.

 If you have suggestions for other features I am open to hearing them.
 Use the "Issues" section of the repository to start a conversation.